authelia/authelia/docs/content/en/configuration/prologue/common.md

 The private key to be used with the [certificate_chain](#certificatechain) for mutual TLS authentication.

 The value must be one private key encoded in the DER base64 ([RFC4648]) encoded PEM format.
+If more than one certificate is provided, in top down order, each certificate must be signed by the next certificate if provided.

 [RFC4648]: https://datatracker.ietf.org/doc/html/rfc4648